Scouting through Covid-19

 Rest assured we operate under approved rules & procedures that we follow to keep everyone safe, you can find our Risk Assessments here

 Through the Spring and much of summer 2020 we were stopped like everyone else from meeting face to face due to Corona virus.
 However in the middle of July we managed to get our Risk Assessments signed off and were able in a limited way to return to socially distanced Scouting in small groups.
+Since then we have been on and off as the various levels of restrictions but are now back on again (April 2021).

 Various sections meet via zoom and other platforms and were able to do a variety of activities including: